Frequently Asked Questions

 How did you objectively determine what makes a healthy cereal?

-Central to this research is the evaluation of the nutrient content of 277 ready-to-eat cereals offered by 13 companies in the United States, and comparison of the quality of child, family, and adult brands to each other.
+Central to this research is the evaluation of the nutrient content of 261 ready-to-eat cereals offered by 11 companies in the United States, and comparison of the quality of child, family, and adult brands to each other.
 We reviewed the scientific literature on how to score foods for their nutrition and believe that the best scientifically-validated system is the nutrient profiling system used in the United Kingdom.
 This nutrition profiling system was developed by Rayner and colleagues at Oxford University and is used by government in the United Kingdom to determine which foods can be marketed to children on television.

 How did you assess all the ways that companies market to children?

-Young people's exposure to advertising for individual brands was documented using licensed syndicated media research data, including television ratings data from the Nielsen Company and data from comScore Media Metrix and Ad Metrix to document website and internet advertising exposure.
+Young people's exposure to advertising for individual brands was documented using licensed syndicated media research data, including television ratings data from Nielsen and data from comScore Media Metrix and Ad Metrix to document website and internet advertising exposure.

 Does this study rank companies and cereals based on nutrition or marketing?